 - One-page letter of support from your primary dissertation advisor that speaks specifically to your preparation to undertake the proposed research and the impact this research will have on your overall dissertation project and progress to the degree.
 You should notify this individual to expect an email from the application system with instructions for providing the letter of support.
 You are responsible for ensuring this request is completed.

-Note: While the University’s travel rate guide may be helpful for planning purposes, students typically do not require business-class per diems for adequate living support
+Note: While the University’s travel rate guide may be helpful for planning purposes, students are encouraged to investigate least expensive options for travel and living support.

 Submit applications here.